Australopithecus bahrelghazali: Palaeoecology

-Carbon isotope analysis indicates a diet of predominantly C_{4} savanna foods, such as grasses, sedges, underground storage organs (USOs), or rhizomes.
+Carbon isotope analysis has shown that A. bahrelghazali had high δ^{13}C values.
+This indicates a diet of predominantly C_{4} savanna foods, such as grasses, sedges, underground storage organs (USOs), or rhizomes.
 There is a smaller C_{3} portion which may have comprised more typical ape food items such as fruits, flowers, pods, or insects.
 This indicates that, like contemporary and future australopiths, A. bahrelghazali was capable of exploiting whatever food was abundant in its environment, whereas most primates (including savanna chimps) avoid C_{4} foods.
 However, despite 55–80% of δ^{13}C deriving from C_{4} sources similar to Paranthropus boisei and the modern gelada (and considerably more than any tested A. afarensis population), A. bahrelghazali lacks the specialisations for such a diet.
 Because the teeth are not hypsodont, it could not have chewed large quantities of grass, and because the enamel is so thin, the teeth would not have been able to withstand the abrasive dirt particles of USOs.
 In regard to C_{4} sources, chimps and bonobos (which have even thinner enamel) consume plant medullas as a fallback food and sedges as an important energy and protein source; however a sedge-based diet likely could not have sustained A. bahrelghazali.